Chiff.com

 Throughout Europe, other pagan spirit gatherings or festivals are still common in June, when groups assemble to light a sacred fire, and stay up all night to welcome the dawn.
 In Paris, the day is marked with free concerts during an annul music festival.

-In the U.S., the city of Santa Barbara in California holds the nation's most talked-about Summer solstic celebrations -- featuring a parade, performance artists, and other entertainment during a festival that lasts a full three days.
+In the U.S., the city of Santa Barbara in California holds the nation's most talked-about Summer solstic celebration -- featuring a parade, performance artists, and other entertainment during a festival that lasts a full three days.

-Summer Solstice fun facts
+Summer Solstice trivia

 • Pagans called the Midsummer moon the "Honey Moon" for the mead made from fermented honey that was part of wedding ceremonies performed at the Summer solstice.

-• Ancient Pagans celebrated Midsummer with bonfires when couples would leap through the flames for good luck (in the belief that the higher the jump, the higher your summer crops would grow.)
+• Ancient Pagans celebrated Midsummer with bonfires when couples would leap through the flames for good luck (in the belief that the higher the jump, the higher your summer crops would grow.

 • Midsummer was thought to be a time of magic, when evil spirits were said to appear.
 To thwart them, Pagans often wore protective garlands of herbs and flowers.
-One of the most powerful of them was a plant called 'chase-devil', known today as St. John's Wort used by modern herbalists as a mood stabilizer.
+One of the most powerful of them was a plant called 'chase-devil', known today as St. John's Wort used by modern herbalists as a natural mood stabilizer.

 More about summer solstice around the Web: